targetteal/o2-pt/rule-book.md

 The goal of this mode is to care for the tribal space, and nurture the quality of relationships between _Circle Members_.
 The format is open for the _Facilitator_ to decide how to use.

-This space should not be used to make changes to the structure of the _Circle_ or ask projects and actions from other _Circle Members_.
+This space should not be used to make changes to the _Circle_ _Organizational Structure_ or engage _Circle Members_ in their _Roles_ and duties.

 # Core Roles